 |2016 EBQ/EBT Group Photo|

 Training will be held at The University of Scranton campus, Scranton, PA.
-Training will be in either the gym or Leahy Hall (Kane Forum), and on-campus housing will be in Pilarz Hall.
+Training will be in Leahy Hall (Kane Forum), and on-campus housing will be in Montrone Hall.

 A campus map is available here.
-Pilarz Hall is building #36 (denoted as the location of the fitness center), and Leahy hall is building #6.
+Montrone is building #37, and Leahy hall is building #6.

 The University of Scranton is located in Northeastern Pennsylvania in the center of the city of Scranton.
 The campus is 2 hours from New York City and 2 hours from Philadelphia and is easily accessible by car, bus or air.
 The Scranton/Wilkes-Barre International Airport (AVP) is only a fifteen minute drive from campus.

 Directions to the University of Scranton campus are available here.

 Meals will be provided in the "Fresh Food Company" Dining Hall on the third floor of the Denaples Center (building 38 on the campus map.)
 Vegetarian options will be available.
 Dinner will be provided on the first evening (Sunday, July 16), and breakfast will be provided on the last day (Friday, July 21).

 - On campus lodging: Montorone Hall is a new dorm facility with suite style housing: each suit has four rooms with single beds: two rooms share a bathroom.
 All suites are air conditioned.
 Linens/pillows are provided.
 All room reservations will be single occupancy (one person per room, two rooms per shared bathroom).
 All campers will be housed together in two floors on Montrone Hall.
 Each suite shares a common kitchen with a refrigerator.